Where to Kayak, Canoe and Cool Off in Atlanta

+Need to get in, on or near a body of water this summer?
+Atlanta has pools, kayaking, canoeing and more.
 Atlanta and the surrounding metro area have plenty of places to stay cool this summer.
-Check our list to make a splash this season.

 Learn How to Shoot the Hooch